Pan1245/grade-tracker/README.md

 # Grade Tracker

-Grade Tracking Gatsby Web Application using localStorage without backend.
+Grade Tracking is the first project of CSX4107 Web Application Development.
+Grade Tracking is a web application developed using React Gatsby without any backend with the help of react-use localStorage.

-Grade Tracker allows the user to choose their major and create semesters with their grades.
-Grade Tracker automatically calculates the GPA and allows the user to calculate the cummulative GPA.
-The user can reset all their data if they need to.

 ## Authors

 - [Siwach Toprasert 6316801](https://github.com/Pan1245/)

+## Features

+- Choose major
+- Add Subject to the Semester
+- Calculate GPA
+- Calculate Cummulative GPA

 ## Screenshots